 Water Risks and Mitigation

 JFE Steel identifies and evaluates water-related risks based on past incidents of damage caused by droughts and floods, forecast data from the Meteorological Agency and results of scenario analysis.
-We conduct a further evaluation of water risks around each manufacturing site from different perspectives by also using the World Resource Institute (WRI)’s Aqueduct, a mapping tool for evaluating overall water risks from droughts and floods in each region around the world.
-While Japan has not been designated as a water-scarce region by the WRI, there are risks of water shortages and flooding associated with climate conditions.
-JFE Steel identifies steelworks having risks that are affected by climate change and mitigates their risks by creating a BCP.
+We conduct a further evaluation of water risks around each manufacturing site from different perspectives by also using the World Resource Institute (WRI)'s Aqueduct, a mapping tool for evaluating overall water risks from droughts and floods in each region around the world.
+According to the WRI's assessment in June 2021, water risks for all of Japan are not designated at a high level or above, but there will be risks of water shortages and flooding due to weather conditions in the future (2030s and 2040s).
+JFE Steel identifies steelworks under such weather risks and takes measures such as business continuity planning.

 Efficient Use of Water Resources